Frazer Hines

 Frazer Simpson Frederick Hines (born 22 September 1944) is an English actor.
 He began his career as a child actor and appeared in A King in New York (1957) with Charlie Chaplin.
-He later played Jamie McCrimmon in Doctor Who, appearing in 117 episodes of the series, more than any other companion.
-He was a regular in the series alongside Patrick Troughton as the Second Doctor between 1966 and 1969, and made guest appearances in the 1980s stories The Five Doctors and The Two Doctors.
-He also had a long-running role as Joe Sugden in Emmerdale Farm between 1972 and 1994.
+He later played Jamie McCrimmon in Doctor Who, appearing in more episodes than any other companion.
+He was a regular in the series alongside Patrick Troughton as the Second Doctor between 1966 and 1969, and made guest appearances in "The Five Doctors" (1983) and The Two Doctors (1985).
+He also played Joe Sugden in Emmerdale Farm between 1972 and 1994.

-Early life and career
+Early life

 Hines was born in Horsforth, a north-west suburb of Leeds in the West Riding of Yorkshire, the third son of Bill and Molly Hines.
 His mother was Scottish and came from Port Glasgow.
 Shortly after Hines was born, the family moved to Harrogate where his mother ran a boarding house.
 As a child, Hines went to the Western Board Primary School and then Norwood College.
 Through his parents attending a local amateur dramatics group and regularly visiting the cinema, Hines discovered a love for performing and began attending the Margery Newbury School of Dancing every Saturday morning.
 It was here that during a performance aged seven at the Royal Hall in Harrogate that Hines sang the song Louise while doing an impersonation of Maurice Chevalier which generated newspaper headlines reading "A young star is born here tonight at the Royal Hall Harrogate".

+Because of this success, Hines began attending Corona Theatre School in London where his classmates included Richard O'Sullivan, Dennis Waterman, Jeremy Bulloch and Francesca Annis.